JakeC007/JakeC007.github.io/aboutme.md

 ---
 layout: default
-title: "About — AI Safety for Young People"
+title: "About · Children's Privacy & Youth AI Safety"
-share-description: "Jake Chanenson is a CS PhD researcher at the University of Chicago working on AI safety for young people, with a Master of Legal Studies from UChicago Law.
-Children's privacy, AI governance for minors, and law-informed HCI."
+share-description: "Jake Chanenson is a CS PhD researcher at the University of Chicago and a Siebel Scholar who studies how to protect young people's privacy and safety, from K-12 EdTech to AI.
+Master of Legal Studies, UChicago Law."
 ---

 <div class="page-content">